hpssjellis/pgb-mobile-app-design/a-scripts-advanced/README.md

 cd folderName (moves into the directory)

+chmod -R +x *      (sets all files in the directory to be able to be executed)

 chmod +x myBashFile.sh  (sets a bash file to be able to be executed by anyone)

 ls -la   (shows all files and attributes including hidden files)

 ./myBashFile.sh   (activates the file)

 These scripts should be in the correct folder when you activate them.
-Good idea to drag them into the main folder for your repository.
+Good idea to drag them into the main workspace folder from your repository.